China to build underwater bullet train route

 (CNN) — There's no slowing China's high-speed rail ambitions.

-Beijing has just green lighted a project to build the country's first underwater bullet train route.
+Beijing has just green lighted a project to build the first underwater bullet train route in China.

 The line will connect Ningbo, a port city south of Shanghai, to Zhoushan, an archipelago off the east coast.

-The proposed underwater tunnel will be a part of the 77-kilometer Yong-Zhou Railway plan (Yong is the nickname of Ningbo) to boost tourism and create a two-hour-commute zone within China's Zhejiang Province.
+The proposed underwater tunnel will be a part of the 77-kilometer Yong-Zhou Railway plan (Yong is the nickname of Ningbo) to boost tourism and create a two-hour-commute zone within Zhejiang Province.

 First mentioned in a government transportation plan in 2005, the feasibility study of the Yong-Zhou Railway plan was approved by Beijing in November.